 Roth Option: Does the plan allow you to make Roth contributions?
 This allows one to contribute after-tax funds, that will grow tax-free.
 You never pay taxes on qualified Roth withdrawal.

 Loan Option: Will the plan allow you to borrow money?
-If permitted, you can borrow up to $50,000, or 50% of your account value, whichever is left.
+If permitted, you can use a Solo 401(k) Loan to borrow up to $50,000, or 50% of your account value, whichever is left.
 The loan can be taken for any reason and must be paid back at least quarterly with a low interest rate.

 Alternatives?: The big one is the menu of available investments.
 If you open up a Solo 401(k) at a local bank, you will probably be limited in the investments you can make.
 However, with the right administrator, you can invest in just about anything you want.
 IRA Financial does not offer investment advice and they don’t care what you invest in.
 They are simply there to set up the plan and make sure you are in IRS compliance.
 You can invest in real estate, cryptocurrency, hard money loans, farmland, a private business.
 The list goes on and on.

 Checkbook Control: How much control do you want over your retirement funds?
 Checkbook Control gives you complete control.
 If there is an investment you wish to make, you don’t need permission.
 Many plan administrators require custodial consent for every investment you wish to make.
 For some, that may be good enough.
 For others, you might not want to sit around for your investment to be approved.